Fourier Decomposition for Explicit Representation of 3D Point Cloud Attributes: Downstream Applications

 Here, $\gamma$ balances the ratio of the amplitudes, determining the intensity of the stylization effect.
-Utilizing these features, we iteratively update the amplitude $\mathcal{A}_\text{stylized}$ according to the proposed loss formulation, optimizing it into the ideal amplitude of stylized point cloud.
+Utilizing these features, we iteratively update the $\mathcal{A}_\text{stylized}$ according to the proposed loss formulation, optimizing it into the ideal amplitude of stylized point cloud.
 Ultimately, the updated amplitude $\mathcal{A}_\text{stylized}$ undergoes Fourier reconstruction alongside the phase $\mathcal{P}_\text{stylized}$ to form the point cloud.
-The differences in style transfer results based on the \(\gamma\) value are provided in the supplementary material.

 \myparagraph{Loss Formulation.} Our pipeline updates the amplitude of the stylized point cloud through amplitude loss \(L_\text{amp}\).
-The amplitude loss \(L_\text{amp}\) compels the amplitude of stylized point cloud to integrate the color attributes of both the content and style point clouds:
+This loss encourages the amplitude of the stylized point cloud to incorporate the color attributes of both the content and style point clouds.
+Accordingly, we compute $L_{\text{amp}}$ by combining the two loss terms, $L_{\text{content}}$ and $L_{\text{style}}$, with a weight $\alpha$, yielding \(L_\text{amp} = L_\text{content} + \alpha L_\text{style}\).
+The loss terms $L_\text{content}$ and $L_\text{style}$ measure the discrepancy between the amplitudes of the stylized point cloud and those of the content and style point clouds, respectively, and are defined as

-Here, \(\mathcal{E}_\text{col}^l\) refers to the feature maps taken from the \(l\)-th layer of the color encoder.
-We compute the overall amplitude loss by combining these terms with a weight \(\alpha\), yielding \(L_\text{amp} = L_\text{content} + \alpha L_\text{style}\).
-Through this formulation, the amplitude of stylized point cloud is iteratively refined to semantically align with the amplitude features of both the content and style point clouds.
-The analysis of results based on the \(\alpha\) value can be found in the supplementary material.
+Here, \(\mathcal{E}_\text{col}^l\) denotes the feature maps taken from the \(l\)-th layer of the color encoder.
+Through this formulation, the amplitude of the stylized point cloud is iteratively refined to semantically align with the amplitude features of both the content and style point clouds.

 \myparagraph{Style Transfer from Image.} This pipeline extends beyond style transfer between two point clouds and enables the transfer of the style of an image onto a point cloud.
 Since images are represented on a 2D pixel grid, adapting them to our style transfer framework requires transformation into a format analogous to the voxel grid obtained from the Fourier decomposition of a point cloud.
 To ensure compatibility with \(\mathcal{E}_\text{col}\), the image is resized to match the width \(W\) and height \(H\) determined during the voxelization of the point cloud.
 The resulting 2D array is then stacked along the depth dimension \(D\), forming a structure similar to a voxel grid.
 Fourier decomposition is subsequently applied to extract the amplitude, which is used as \(\mathcal{A}_\text{style}\) within the pipeline, facilitating the transfer of the image’s style onto the content point cloud.